 - 1. Employees will be eligible for consideration for a salary adjustment within their salary ranges upon: - a.
-Successful completion of a probationary period for probationary employees or successful completion of a qualifying period for promoted permanent or permanent-intermittent employees.
-Employees successfully completing their probationary or qualifying period shall only be eligible to receive a three percent (3%) salary adjustment; and
+Successful completion of a probationary period for probationary employees, or successful completion of a qualifying period for promoted permanent or permanent-intermittent employees.
+Employees successfully completing their probationary or qualifying period shall receive a three percent (3%) salary adjustment; and

 - b.
 Each anniversary date of his/her employment in such class annually thereafter until the top of the salary range is reached in that class.
+An employee shall be eligible for this adjustment whether occurring at the same or separate time as the probation or qualifying adjustment prescribed above.
 The anniversary date is normally considered to be that date an employee commences work in that classification to which he/she has been most recently appointed.
 In the event of an early salary adjustment, the employee's anniversary date will be changed to the effective date of the salary adjustment. - 2.
 For the purpose of determining eligibility for annual salary adjustments, employees shall meet expected performance standards as described in Section 3.
 Upon meeting such requirements, employees shall then be eligible for a salary adjustment.

-On December 24, 2014 and thereafter, employees shall receive their annual salary adjustment of a four percent (4%) increase unless the employee (1) has received a Suspension during the evaluation period, or (2) has a violation of Article 36 of this Agreement that results in Suspension of Leave Without Pay during the evaluation period, or (3) is in leave-without-pay status for over six (6) months of the evaluation period, or (4) if the majority of the performance factors received are unsatisfactory.
+Employees shall receive their annual salary adjustment of a four percent (4%) increase unless the employee (1) has received a suspension during the evaluation period, or (2) has a violation of Article 36 of this agreement that results in suspension of leave without pay during the evaluation period, (3) is in leave without pay status for over six (6) months of the evaluation period, or (4) if the majority of the performance factors received are unsatisfactory.
 An employee must receive an interim evaluation if they are to be denied a salary adjustment.

-An employee shall be informed in writing of the specific reason(s) for the denial of a salary adjustment.
+An employee shall be informed in writing of the specific reason (s) for the denial of a salary adjustment.
 In the event an employee has not been advised that he/she is to be denied a salary adjustment within forty-five days from the date he/she is eligible for such adjustment, that employee shall automatically receive a four percent (4%) adjustment retroactive to his/her respective review date.

-- Employees shall receive salary adjustments based on the following prescribed levels of performance: "Meets Performance Standards," Probationary employees shall only be eligible for a three percent (3%) increase. - 4.
+- 3. Employees shall receive salary adjustments based on the following prescribed levels of performance "Meets Performance Standards."
+Probationary and qualifying employees shall be eligible for a three percent (3%) increase. - 4.
 In the event an eligible employee receives no salary increase, the employee shall be entitled to complete an objection form, which will be filed with the Article 21 Appeal and Review Committee by submitting it to the Director of Human Resources.
-The employee must complete the objection form, including an explanation and reasons why the employee should be eligible for a salary adjustment, within fifteen (15) days of receiving their performance evaluation.
-Each employee who chooses to complete an objection form has the option to request that the objection be filed in their
+The employee must complete the objection form including an explanation and reasons why the employee should be eligible for a salary adjustment within fifteen (15) days of receiving their performance evaluation.
+Each employee who chooses to complete an objection form has the option to request that the objection be filed in their permanent record or that the objection form be forwarded for review and possible action by the Appeal and Review committee